akinozgen/multiwatch/README.md

 - Import settings and layout from a json file.
 - Customize grid width and height.
 - Reset if you mess up.
+- Share your layout with the current link.
+- Copy to clipboard functionality for link sharing.

 ### Changelog

 #### 10.10.2023
+- Action buttons have icons with emojis
 - Rows, columns and actions now have labels.
 - Rows, columns and actions are hidden in a collapse panel and will be shown with show/hide controls buttton.
-- Action buttons have icons with emojis
-- Video close button is now disabled until video hovered and changed with an emoji icon.
+- Video close button is now disabled until video hovered and changed its icon with an emoji.
+- Added url query parameters to set videos and settings.
+- Added copy to clipboard functionality for link sharing.
+- Added credits section.

+### TODO
+- [ ] Video queue.
+Will allow to add videos to a queue and play them one after another for each cell.
+- [ ] A search bar to search for videos directly from youtube and add them to the grid.
+- [ ] More platforms like twitch, vimeo, dailymotion etc.
+- [ ] Drag and drop to rearrange videos.
+- [ ] Mute, unmute, pause and play controls for every video at once.